How Much Is a Divorce in Houston Going to Cost?

 Court Costs Associated with a Divorce

 In order to get your divorce finalized, you are required to pay the court fees for filing the necessary documents.
 For example, there are filing fees associated with a divorce, annulment, changing your name, paternity testing, and so forth.
 The fees depend on the jurisdiction you are filing the divorce in.
 Your Houston divorce lawyer should provide a detailed breakdown of the associated court costs.
 These fees apply no matter who files the divorce decree (you or your spouse).

 How Hiring a Lawyer Can Actually Save You Money

 Hiring a Houston divorce lawyer will entail an initial cost, but that investment will pay dividends as the divorce process goes on.
 This is because an lawyer will ensure you meet the necessary filing deadlines and review all legal documents to avoid any filing errors that could result in additional unnecessary expense.
 Furthermore, divorce negotiations are oftentimes unpredictable.
 Your soon-to-be-ex-spouse may seem open to an amicable, uncontested divorce at the beginning, but an issue may crop up that causes a sudden shift towards acrimony and a contentious divorce process.
 It is also important to understand that your spouse could very well retain a divorce lawyer who is tasked with looking out for their best interests.
 You should level the proverbial playing field by having an lawyer of your own to make sure you reach a fair and reasonable agreement.

 Contact an Experienced Houston Divorce Lawyer Today

 Do not go through this difficult and complex process alone.
-The experienced Houston divorce attorneys at Conner & Lindamood, P.C. are ready to help you.
+The experienced Houston divorce lawyers at Lindamood & Robinson, P.C. are ready to help you.
 Our law firm handles all types of divorce cases including contested divorces involving significant, complex estates to simple, uncontested marriage dissolutions.
 To learn more about our legal services, contact our office today.